Add and manage TLS/SSL certificates in Azure App Service

 When the operation completes, the certificate appears in the Bring your own certificates list.

-To secure a custom domain with this certificate, you still have to create a certificate binding.
+To provide security for a custom domain with this certificate, you still have to create a certificate binding.
 Follow the steps in Secure a custom DNS name with a TLS/SSL binding in Azure App Service.

 Upload a public certificate